isomerpages/mlaw-corp/news/speeches/_posts/2023-09-15-post-Opening Address by Mdm Rahayu Mahzam, Senior Parliamentary Secretary of Ministry of Health.md

 ---
-title: Opening Address by Mdm Rahayu Mahzam, Senior Parliamentary Secretary of Ministry of Health
+title: Opening Address by Mdm Rahayu Mahzam, Senior Parliamentary Secretary of Ministry of Health and Ministry of Law, at SIAC Mumbai Conference
 permalink: /news/speeches/sps-siac-mumbai-conference/
 date: 2023-09-15
 layout: post